k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/02_LU_Enhancements_PopulationMap_flow.md

-Based on the above, the transformations will be defined on the Digital Entity you defined as **Customer** and its associated **CustomerLU** that you defined in the Fabric Basic LU section, using the CRM, Billing, Orders and Collection databases.
+Based on the above, the transformations will be defined on the **Customer** LU that you defined in the Fabric Basic LU section, using the CRM, Billing, and Orders databases.